 Anyway, there’s endless reading.
 For literature that becomes „in the public domain“ 70 years after the death of the author, i.e. the copyrights have expired, you can find book platforms on the Internet that offer these books for free.
 I have a whole collection of classics like Jules Verne, Stefan Zweig, Charles Dickens, Victor Hugo, Edmont Dantes and others, sometimes whole series, sometimes even in English.

-Because there is another advantage – the e-readers can show foreign languages – if you love Spanish or Russian, you can download books in these languages and start reading!
+Because there is another advantage – the eBook -readers can show foreign languages – if you love Spanish or Russian, you can download books in these languages and start reading!
 Even better – you can download dictionaries for your favourite foreign languages.
 If a word comes up in your novel that you don’t know yet – just mark it, click on „Dictionary“ and the translation will be shown to you practically „in time“. eBooks therefore help a lot in understanding foreign languages, at least in the written language.

 In the meantime, many larger libraries offer registered readers the possibility of „on-lending„, i.e. borrowing eBooks in the same way as traditional book lending.